EmbarkStudios/opensource/content/tooling.md

-# Embark OSS tool
+# Embark OSS tooling

-This tool is used to validate that our open source projects adhere to our open source guidelines.
+This program is used to validate that our open source projects adhere to our open source guidelines.

+## Periodic jobs

+### Project validation

+Every weekday the [`validate-all`](#cargo-run-validate-all) command is run on GitHub actions, sending us a Slack notification if any problems are found.

 ## Commands